January 18, 2022

 But the ongoing pandemic has led to the green shoots of change being spotted here too.
 Just as several organisations have had no choice but to permit employees to work from home – finding along the way that it doesn’t really hurt productivity – telemedicine is also picking up as governments attempt to stop the spread of Covid-19 by encouraging people to consult doctors online.

 Over the next few years, there is likely to be an increase in the number of people using telemedicine.
 But for it to really become part of our daily lives, governments will need to lift regulatory roadblocks that restrict the mass use of telemedicine, say experts.

 It’s difficult to go on social media these days without seeing at least one screenshot of a Zoom meeting.
 Conversations about remote workplace tech tools also tend to focus mainly on videoconferencing and collaboration tools such as Zoom, Skype, Microsoft Teams or Google Meet.

-While these tools certainly fulfil a need – which is why Zoom’s users jumped to 300 million on April 21 from a pre-pandemic figure of 10 million – post-Covid workplace trends will be more than just about video conferencing tools.
+While these tools certainly fulfil a need – which is why Zoom’s users jumped to 300 million in April 2020 from a pre-pandemic figure of 10 million – post-Covid workplace trends will be more than just about video conferencing tools.

 Innovations that give organisations access to a wide variety of skills whenever they need them as well as remote training, hiring, performance management, reskilling and skills management software will be in demand in a post-Covid world, say experts.